mautic/developer-documentation-new/docs/rest_api/api-v2.rst

 A quick overview
 ****************

-Mautic introduces a powerful new REST (Representational State Transfer) API built on the robust **API Platform** framework.
+Mautic introduces a powerful new REST API built on the robust **API Platform** framework.
 This modern API provides a more flexible, standardized, and well-documented way to interact with your Mautic data.

 ----